-These No-fail Low Carb Crepes are not only easy to prepare but result in perfect, thin pancakes.
+These No-fail Low Carb Crepes made with coconut flour are not only easy to prepare but result in perfect, thin pancakes.
 Fill them with sweet or savory low carb fillings for the perfect breakfast, lunch, dinner or dessert!

 I am so excited to bring these crepes to you today because…..
 I. LOVE.
 CREPES!